kubermatic/docs/content/kubermatic/master/monitoring/architecture/_index.en.md

 weight = 10
 +++

-Kubermatic uses [Prometheus](https://prometheus.io) and its [Alertmanager](https://prometheus.io/docs/alerting/alertmanager/) for monitoring and alerting.
+Kubermatic Kubernetes Platform(KKP) uses [Prometheus](https://prometheus.io) and its [Alertmanager](https://prometheus.io/docs/alerting/alertmanager/) for monitoring and alerting.
 Dashboarding is done with [Grafana](https://grafana.com).

 ## Overview

-There is a single Prometheus service in each seed cluster's `monitoring` namespace, which is responsible for monitoring the cluster's components (like the Kubermatic controller manager) and serves as the main datasource for the accompanying Grafana service.
+There is a single Prometheus service in each seed cluster's `monitoring` namespace, which is responsible for monitoring the cluster's components (like the KKP controller manager) and serves as the main datasource for the accompanying Grafana service.
 Besides that there is a Prometheus inside each user cluster namespace, which in turn monitors the Kubernetes control plane (apiserver, controller manager, etcd cluster etc.) of that customer cluster.
 The seed-level Prometheus scrapes all customer-cluster Prometheus instances and combines their metrics for creating the dashboards in Grafana.

 Along the seed-level Prometheus, there is a single alertmanager running in the seed, which *all* Prometheus instances are using to relay their alerts (i.e. the Prometheus inside the customer clusters send their alerts to the seed cluster's alertmanager).